ahoymarcus/nextjs-myjs-tech-blog/articles/software-architecture-and-design-2022-02-22.md

 	13.1.
 Model-View-Controler (MVC)
 	13.2.
 Presentation-Abstraction-Control (PAC)
 14. ##### Distributed Architecture
 	14.1.
 The Middleware Infrastructure
   14.2.
 The Client-Server Architecture
 	14.3.
 The Multi-Tier Architecture
 	14.4.
+The Observable Patter
+	14.5.
 The Broker Architecture
-	14.5.
+	14.6.
 The Service-Oriented Architecture (SOA)
 15. ##### Component-Based Architecture
 	15.1.
 Definition, Views and Characteristics of a Component?
 	15.2.
 Principles of Component-Based Design